 A Guide to AMA Higher Ed 2019

 I’m most eager for the big-picture discussions with colleagues about the dynamic nature of our industry.
-Just in the last few weeks, we’ve seen NACAC’s changes to its code of ethics regarding student recruitment, California legislation to allow college athletes to make money from endorsements, and another potential merger with Roosevelt University’s plans to acquire Robert Morris University.
-These and other emerging issues are full of nuance and complexity.
-In this changing landscape, the work of marketing leaders has never been more important.
-How might CMO roles continue to evolve and turn into de facto chief strategy or chief growth officers for their institutions?
+Just in the last few weeks, we’ve seen NACAC’s changes to its code of ethics regarding student recruitment, California legislation to allow college athletes to make money from endorsements and another potential merger with Roosevelt University’s plans to acquire Robert Morris University.
+These and other emerging issues are full of nuance and complexity, and the work of marketing leaders—with their understanding of the external landscape and an institution’s audiences and stakeholders—has never been more important.
+How might CMO roles continue to evolve and turn into de facto chief strategy or chief constituent officers for their institutions?

 All That Good Content

 With Thanksgiving and the holiday season on the heels of the conference, your inspiration and takeaways could easily fall off the radar afterwards.
 Make a plan now for how you’ll share back at your institution.
-At my former university we were formalizing a process to ensure that our entire team would benefit from a colleague’s professional development opportunity.
-Someone attending a conference was expected to provide their top takeaway or insight, one item to champion or implement within the organization, and a summary of their notes from sessions.
+Better yet, operationalize a process for your entire department.
+When someone attends a conference, set the expectation that they should share their top takeaway or insight, one item to champion or implement within the organization and a summary of their notes from sessions.

-Speaking of sessions, here are five breakouts on the AMA agenda I am planning to attend:
+Speaking of sessions, here are five breakouts on the AMA agenda to highlight on your itinerary:

-- 9x5s—The nine rapid-fire five-minute talks are back by popular demand and will include RHB President Sam Waterson breaking down why talking about price in higher ed is so difficult.
+- 9x5s—The nine rapid-fire five-minute talks are back by popular demand and will include RHB President Sam Waterson on why talking about price in higher ed is so difficult.

 Viva Las Vegas